Do You Need MonsterInsights? Probably Not

 Mobile Speed Index improvement reported on WordPress.org after uninstalling MonsterInsights

 Privacy.
-MonsterInsights loads Google Analytics, which sets cookies (_ga, _ga_<container-id>) on every visitor.
-Under GDPR, these require explicit opt-in consent before they can be set.
-That means you need a cookie consent banner.
-And when you add a legally compliant banner with equal-prominence Accept and Reject buttons, over half of EU visitors reject cookies (etracker 2025, Advance Metrics).
-In Germany and France, fewer than half of visitors consent to tracking.
-Every visitor who rejects or ignores the banner is invisible to your analytics.
-MonsterInsights' own EU Compliance addon, which is only available on paid plans, does not fix this.
-It just anonymizes IP addresses and integrates with consent plugins.
-The fundamental problem remains: cookie-based analytics loses the majority of EU visitors.
+Because MonsterInsights loads Google Analytics, it sets Google's cookies (_ga, _ga_<container-id>) on every visitor.
+Under GDPR, those cookies need explicit opt-in consent before they're allowed to load.
+So you need a cookie consent banner.
+Add a banner that plays by the rules, with Accept and Reject buttons given equal weight, and over half of EU visitors reject cookies (etracker 2025, Advance Metrics).
+In Germany and France, fewer than half of visitors agree to be tracked at all.
+Everyone who clicks Reject, and everyone who just ignores the banner, vanishes from your reports.
+The EU Compliance addon, which MonsterInsights only sells on paid plans, does not save you here.
+It anonymizes IP addresses and talks to consent plugins, nothing more.
+The root problem stays exactly where it was: cookie-based analytics loses most of your EU audience.

 What to use instead

 Option A: Just paste the GA4 code.
-Copy the gtag.js snippet from your GA4 property.
-Paste it into your theme's header using WPCode (free plugin, 2 million installs).
-You get everything GA4 offers.
-Enhanced Measurement handles outbound clicks, downloads, scroll, and search automatically.
-The only cost is visiting analytics.google.com instead of your WordPress dashboard.
-For a simple blog or portfolio, this is enough.
+Grab the gtag.js snippet from your GA4 property.
+Drop it into your theme's header with WPCode (a free plugin with 2 million installs).
+Now you have everything GA4 gives you, minus the plugin tax.
+Enhanced Measurement still handles outbound clicks, downloads, scroll, and search on its own.
+The only thing you give up is reading the reports inside WordPress instead of at analytics.google.com.
+For a simple blog or portfolio, that's a fine trade.

-The downside: your data still goes to Google, you still need a cookie consent banner in the EU, and you still lose 60-70% of European visitors who reject cookies.
+It comes with the GA4 baggage, though.
+Your data still goes to Google.
+You still need a cookie consent banner in the EU.
+And you still lose the over-half of European visitors who reject cookies.

 Option B: Replace both MonsterInsights and Google Analytics.
+This is the one I build, so read it with that in mind.
 Clickport is a standalone analytics tool.
-One script tag, no WordPress plugin, no Google dependency.
-It tracks everything MonsterInsights Pro tracks and more, without any of the problems described above.
+One script tag, no WordPress plugin, no Google sitting underneath.
+It tracks everything MonsterInsights Pro tracks, plus more, and it drops every problem above on the way.

 MONSTERINSIGHTS PRO VS CLICKPORT